JayXD-2K/JayXD-2K/README.md

-# Hi, I'm Jeanré and I like trains errrmmm....
-I mean coding
+# Hi, I'm Jeanré and I like trains,  errrrr....
+I mean coding (No ASDF Movie references here)

 I'm currenly a student at the University of Pretoria